geo-martino/musify/docs/howto.spotify.load.rst

 Load your library
 -----------------

-1. Create a ``SpotifyLibrary`` object and load your library data as follows:
+1. Create a :py:class:`.SpotifyLibrary` object and load your library data as follows:

    .. literalinclude:: _howto/scripts/spotify.load.py
       :language: Python